-As of June 30, 2022, the Company had cash and cash equivalents of \$48.5 million and an accumulated deficit of \$808.0 million.
-For the six months ended June 30, 2022, the Company reported a net loss of \$19.3 million and cash used in operating activities of \$43.6 million.
+As of March 31, 2023, the Company had cash and cash equivalents of \$30.5 million and an accumulated deficit of \$844.3 million.
+For the three months ended March 31, 2023, the Company reported a net loss of \$17.4 million and cash used in operating activities of \$12.1 million.
 The Company's primary sources of capital have historically been the sale of common stock and warrants, private placements of preferred stock and the incurrence of debt.
-As of June 30, 2022, the Company had \$127.1 million of convertible senior notes ("Convertible Notes") outstanding (see Note 8).
-As a result of the Strategic Transformation, management believes that future operating expenses will be reduced.
-However, as the Strategic Transformation was announced in June of 2021 and the Company completed the sale of Avero in December of 2021, the Company has not eliminated the risks surrounding its ability to fund operations for at least 12 months from the issuance date of the condensed consolidated financial statements for the three and six months ended June 30, 2022, without relying on additional funding.
-As a result, there is substantial doubt about the Company's ability to continue as a going concern for 12 months following the issuance date of the condensed consolidated financial statements for the three and six months ended June 30, 2022.
+As of March 31, 2023, the Company had \$128.2 million of convertible senior notes, net ("Convertible Notes") outstanding (see Note 7).
+While the Company has greatly reduced its cash burn following the Strategic Transformation, management does not expect that the Company's current cash and cash equivalents will be sufficient to fund its operations for at least 12 months from the issuance date of the condensed consolidated financial statements for the three months ended March 31, 2023, and will require additional capital to fund the Company's operations.
+As a result, substantial doubt exists about the Company's ability to continue as a going concern for 12 months following the issuance date of the condensed consolidated financial statements for the three months ended March 31, 2023.

 The Company's ability to continue as a going concern is dependent upon its ability to raise additional funding.
 Management believes that the Company's liquidity position as of the date of this filing provides sufficient runway to achieve important research and development pipeline milestones.
-Management intends to raise additional capital through equity offerings and/or debt financings, or from other potential sources of liquidity, which may include new collaborations, licensing or other commercial agreements for one or more of the Company's research programs or patent portfolios, or divestitures of the Company's assets.
+Management intends to raise additional capital through equity offerings and/or debt financings, or from other potential sources of liquidity, which may include new collaborations, licensing or other commercial agreements for one or more of the Company's research programs or patent portfolios or divestitures of the Company's assets.
 Adequate funding, if needed, may not be available to the Company on acceptable terms, or at all.
-The Company's ability to raise additional funds may be adversely impacted by potential worsening global economic conditions and the disruptions to, and volatility in, the credit and financial markets in the United States and worldwide resulting from the ongoing COVID-19 pandemic.
+The Company's ability to raise additional funds may be adversely impacted by potential worsening global economic conditions and the disruptions to, and volatility in, the credit and financial markets in the United States and worldwide.
 If the Company is unable to raise capital when needed or on attractive terms, it would be forced to delay, reduce, or eliminate its research and development programs or other operations.
 If any of these events occur, the Company's ability to achieve its operational goals would be adversely affected.